 I’ve read countless Facebook posts recently alongside articles and discussions in expat groups all about the same thing.
-How are we defining ourselves as Expat Wives or Trailing Spouses or whatever the new term for us is?
+How are we defining ourselves as an Expat wife or Trailing Spouses or whatever the new term for us is?
 The discussions include debates on who is really the trailing spouse, different names for “us” and a long diatribe about what we are, aren’t, want to be, could be and should be.
-The question is.. what is the expat wife – a lady of leisure?
+The question is…

 But it was a conversation last week that had me floored: